 There are a number of different techniques used to obtain personal information from users.
 As technology becomes more advanced, the cybercriminals' techniques being used are also more advanced.

-To prevent Internet phishing, users should have knowledge of how the bad guys do this and they should also be aware of anti-phishing techniques to protect themselves from becoming victims.
+To prevent Internet phishing, users should have knowledge of how cybercriminals do this and they should also be aware of anti-phishing techniques to protect themselves from becoming victims.

 While traditional phishing uses a 'spray and pray' approach, meaning mass emails are sent to as many people as possible, spear phishing is a much more targeted attack in which the hacker knows which specific individual or organization they are after.
 They do research on the target in order to make the attack more personalized and increase the likelihood of the target falling into their trap.